EASTERN CIVIC AMENITY SITE – update 15 January 2021

 Note that although the vehicle height restrictions remain in place, cars with trailers are now permitted on site at all times.

-Building Waste – the skips for building waste are now be back in operation.
+Building Waste – the skips for building waste are in operation.

 Note that the existing restrictions in terms of number of bags in any visit still remain.
 A reminder of the limit for rubble and inert waste being brought in is: six rubble bags (or equivalent quantity) per person per week or 12 bags in a month.

-We can also confirm that the household recycling bring banks – glass / cans / paper / plastics / textiles / cardboard will also be back in operation.
+The household recycling bring banks – glass / cans / paper / plastics / textiles / cardboard are in operation.

 Restrictions will be in place regarding the number of vehicles allowed on site at any time.